 Let’s be honest: There is little intrinsic value in gaming.
 For most of us it is merely entertainment.

-Most people play videogames because they are fun and this is fine, good even.
+Most people play video games because they are fun, and this is fine.
+Good, even.
 Where Challies falters is in his assertion that there is little value inherent in gaming.
 Challies himself doesn’t actually believe this.
-He goes on to encourage Christians to avoid the “bad” (as in morally suspect) games in order to “find many that are . . . beautiful, and at times even brilliant.”
-Beauty and brilliance, are themselves, intrinsic values.
-So what are some of values that belong naturally to gaming?
+He goes on to encourage Christians to avoid the “bad” (as in “morally suspect”) games in order to “find many that are . . . beautiful, and at times even brilliant.”
+Beauty and brilliance are themselves intrinsic values.
+So what are some other values that belong naturally to gaming?
 The following list is not comprehensive, nor do these values apply comprehensively to all games—they are simply five values that are prevalent enough to be acknowledged by pastors, church leaders, and church members.
 Let’s begin with the one that Challies mentioned.

-Video games are made by people who were fearfully and wonderfully made (Ps.
-139:14).
+Video games are made by people who were fearfully and wonderfully made (Psalm 139:14).
 All games are made by people made in the image of God—people who, by their very nature, reflect God’s beauty.
 We should not be surprised, therefore, when digital worlds take our breath away.
 Nor should we be alarmed when digital spaces appear more interesting than our own.

 We should certainly guard against the temptation to become so wrapped up in fantasy worlds that we neglect more pressing duties in the physical world.
 However, we should also guard against the hyper-rationalistic tendency of failing to long for a better world.
 Part of the reason that we tend to enjoy game worlds is because, in many ways, they are better than our own.
 We live in a world where wicked people often escape the consequences of their unjust actions while the innocent are oppressed.
 However, videogames are almost always fair.
 They present players with an absolute set of rules that come with immediate consequences.
 It’s possible to play games not merely as an escape from our unjust world, but as a means of longing for a better one.
-Our longing for the new heavens and new earth, a place where righteousness dwells, is crucial to a Christlike perspective on the here and now.
+Our longing for the new heavens and new earth, a place where righteousness dwells, is crucial to a Christ-like perspective on the here and now.

-Videogames are inherently educational.
+Video games are inherently educational.
 Every time we play games we learn something about the world, ourselves, or even just about the game itself.
-Playing videogames helps us develop critical thinking and problem solving skills, which in turn help us be happier, more productive people.
+Playing video games helps us develop critical thinking and problem solving skills, which in turn help us be happier, more productive people.
 They can also give us insight into the experiences of people across the globe.
 Sometimes, they can even expose us, forcing us to admit unhealthy attitudes or preconceived notions we have about others.
-Further, when we play games with others, we must learn how to handle losing and how to win graciously—videogames can teach us humility.
+Further, when we play games with others, we must learn how to handle losing and how to win graciously—video games can teach us humility.

 Because games are developed by people made in God’s image, we should expect them to reflect His truth.
 As with everything else in creation, games reflect truth imperfectly.
 However, if we will play with discernment, they can deepen our perspective, appreciation, and engagement with the real world.
-Because videogames are interactive, they can open our eyes to the experiences and perspectives of others.
+Because video games are interactive, they can open our eyes to the experiences and perspectives of others.
 They have the power to shine light into the darkness of our hearts.

 By putting us in the shoes of others and giving us agency, they help us cultivate empathy for the less fortunate and the marginalized.
 While it often feels like power fantasies are overtaking the industry—those very power fantasies are becoming more honest about the depravity of our world and our inability to bring peace with the sword.
 There are also a growing number of games that force us to acknowledge our weaknesses in helpful ways.
 Furthermore, because games are interactive, they often provide us safe spaces in which to grapple with difficult moral decisions.
-Like any other artistic medium, videogames certainly do not always speak the truth and should be called out when they don’t, nonetheless we should ask for eyes to see and ears to hear when they do.
+Like any other artistic medium, video games certainly do not always speak the truth and should be called out when they don’t.
+Nonetheless, we should ask for eyes to see and ears to hear when they do.

-Current research tells us that videogames can relieve stress, improve brain function, stimulate our minds, and boost creativity.
+Current research tells us that video games can relieve stress, improve brain function, stimulate our minds, and boost creativity.
 Game designer, author, and researcher Jane McGonigal says that gaming is the neurological opposite of depression.
 When people play video games, brain scans show the most active parts of the brain are the rewards pathway system, which is associated with motivation and goal orientation, and the hippocampus, which is associated with learning and memory.
 These are the two main parts of the brain that don’t activate when people are suffering from depression.
 It is important to note that these benefits dip significantly when we play for three or more hours a day.
 To truly tap into the health benefits of gaming, we must play responsibly.

 I agree with Challies when he says, “So I say go ahead and play your games.
 Enjoy your games.
 Play them for the fun of exploring, conquering, experiencing, winning.
 Just play them like a Christian and you’ll be fine.”
-To play videogames as a Christian, however, requires being honest and discerning not just about their content, but about their value.
+To play video games as a Christian, however, requires being honest and discerning not just about their content, but about their value.
 The entertainment games provide is just one of the many values intrinsic to interactive media.
 Let’s play games responsibly, with discernment and moderation, but let’s dig deeper.
 Let’s tap into the many values of games, and ask the Lord to open our eyes to values we’ve failed to see.
 In playing games Christianly, we may just become more self aware, more mindful of our neighbor, and more in love with our God.